PGA Tour Record: Most Strokes Under Par, 72 Holes

 • 30-under: Jordan Spieth, 2016 Hyundai Tournament of Champions (66-64-65-67—262), Kapalau Resort Plantation Course (par-73) in Kapalua, Hawaii

 What jumps out?
 Right: So far, all but one of the 30-under-and-lower final scores in PGA Tour history have happened in the same tournament played at the same golf course.
-The tournament is the season-opening Tournament of Champions, the golf course is Kapalau in Hawaii.
-And the top three spots in the list above are by golfers who recorded their strokes-under-par feats the same week, in the 2022 Sentry Tournament of Champions at Kapalua.
+The tournament is the season-opening Tournament of Champions (currently named The Sentry), the golf course is Kapalau in Hawaii.

 What is it about Kapalau that can, obviously, make it play very easy for PGA Tour pros?
 For one, it has very wide fairways, and, although it is very long, many holes have downhill runs.
 And the PGA Tour plays Kapalua as a par-73 course.
-If they played it as a par-72 instead, then only Smith would have reached 30-under.
+If they played it as a par-72 instead, then only Matsuyama and Smith (the top two on the above list) would have reached 30-under.

 The only non-Kapalau score on the list above is Johnson's, made all the more impressive because his 30-under happened on a par-71 golf course.
 A few more achievements of note when it comes to finishing under par: